abhicake2048/Deep-learning-Image-Classification/README.md

-# Vegetable image classification using deep learning
+# Image classification using deep learning

 This project aims to develop a deep learning model for classifying images of different types of vegetables.
 Image classification is a fundamental task in computer vision, and by training a deep learning model on a dataset of vegetable images, we can create a system capable of accurately identifying and categorizing various vegetables.
 ## Features